orbbec/docs/OrbbecSDKv2_User_Guide/source/2_QuickStarts/QuickStart.md

 # Quick Start on Windows Platform

 This section demonstrates how to quickly start and build the SDK on the Windows platform.
 The SDK version used here is v2.4.3.

-First, extract the downloaded Orbbec SDK package, then navigate to the examples directory in the extracted folder and use CMake to compile the project.
+- First, extract the downloaded Orbbec SDK package, then navigate to the examples directory in the extracted folder and use CMake to compile the project.

 ![image.png](../Images/CMake_Compile_1.png)

-Click the Configure button, and the following dialog will appear:
+- Click the Configure button, and the following dialog will appear:

 ![image.png](../Images/CMake_Compile_2.png)

-Click Finish, then click Generate, as shown below:
+- Click Finish, Set OpenCV_DIR to the installation directory of OpenCV, then click Generate, as shown below:

 ![image.png](../Images/CMake_Compile_3.png)

-Open the sample project (orbbec_sdk_examples.sln) using Visual Studio 2019.
+- Open the sample project (orbbec_sdk_examples.sln) using Visual Studio 2019.

 ![image.png](../Images/CMake_Compile_4.png)